In this post you’ll find out about 12 must-see tours in Paris. Those attractions that you can’t leave the city without experiencing.

 Check out: More guided tours in English

-From Trocadero there is a fantastic view of the Eiffel Tower, go at night with your camera and tripod or just walk whenever you want!
+From Trocadero there is a fantastic view of the Eiffel Tower, go at night with your camera and tripod or just walk whenever and wherever you want!

 Check out: Day trip to Mont St Michel